NathanThus/Introduction-To-Programming/README.md

 - Caravans: €2.50 per day

 Keep in mind that caravans are (usually) towed by a car.
 Maybe there is a Quality of Life improvement that you can make here?

+### Creating a new element

+To add a new element to the application, you will need to add a new button to the UI.
+This button will be used to park the vehicle in the parking lot.
+To do this, you will need to:

+- Open the Winform in Designer mode
+  - Right-click the Winform and select "View Designer"
+- Open the Toolbox
+  - At the top of the screen, select View -> Toolbox
+- Click and drag a `Button` Element onto the Winform
+  - TIP: Rename the button to something meaningful.
+IE: `Caravan_Button`
+- Create a `On_Click` event handler for the button
+  - TIP: Double-click the button to create the event handler

+In this handler, you can add the code that will excute when the button is clicked.
+Use the car button as a reference.

 ### Releasing Vehicles